 Pau Llimona is no stranger to the creation of otherworldly concepts.
 In 2016 he used custom-made slabs of Neolith in the design for Albert Adriá’s celebrated Enigma restaurant to create a dreamscape in which the world-famous chef could demonstrate his singular approach to cuisine.
 It was during this project that he discovered the unrivaled aesthetic potential and technical qualities of Sintered Stone.

 Neolith is 100% natural which particularly appealed to Llimona since he wanted to evoke the aura of a naturally occurring event.
 Aside from Neolith's already extensive collection of patterns and colors, they are one of the very few brands to offer bespoke-designed surfaces.
 Standard manufacturing procedures and processes are usually impossible to deviate from.
 Not so with Neolith.

 At the beginning of the design process, Llimona approached Neolith to discuss requirements.
 The Sintered Stone brand’s interest was piqued by the challenge put to them: A major component of the overall aesthetic would be textured flooring, specified throughout the hotel.
-Principally, the architect wanted a surface which would recreate the roughness and shine of the seabed, ever so slightly pearlescent.
+Principally, the architect wanted a surface that would recreate the roughness and shine of the seabed, ever so slightly pearlescent.
 When illuminated, the surface would reveal subtle flecks of blue and red, recalling the sparkling reflection of the bright sun on the water.

 Neolith developed a unique, custom-made color which became a major design component in the project.
 In order to achieve the desired surface texture, a Riverwashed finish was used.
 Using a local fabricator, Marbres Ferran Reja, the sintered stone slabs were cut into various sized rectangular tiles and laid to create an interesting uniform, but irregular, tessellating effect with a clean finish.